PastorD/wcheck/README.md

 - workspace defined by a vcs file

 Possible comparisions:
-- compare local workspace against a configuration file (command=local2config)
+- compare local workspace against a configuration file (command=wconfig)
 - compare two configuration files, e.g. robot_A.vcs with robot_B.vcs (command=config_list)
 - compare all git references of a configurion file, this includes all active branches and tags (command=config_versions)